 - Single supplement is $875 (we can try to match up individuals with others of the same sex to avoid the fee).

 DAY 1: ARRIVE TO HAVANA

-Meet your guides at the airport and head to your historic hotel in Old Havana.
-Take a walk down the charming pedestrian street and browse the books for sale.
-That afternoon, meet for an orientation and welcome cocktail and have dinner with a group of scientists working to protect this country's incredible ocean habitats.
-Overnight at the historic Hotel Nacional overlooking the Caribbean (2 nights).
+Meet your guides at the airport and head to the historic Hotel Nacional in Havana.
+That afternoon, meet for an orientation and welcome cocktail and have a welcome dinner at San Cristobal, one of Havana's great paladars (privately-owned restaurants in private homes).
+Overnight at the Hotel Nacional (2 nights).

 DAY 2: HAVANA EXPLORATION